NVIDIA/spark-rapids/docs/FAQ.md

 * Identify the most time consuming part of the query.
 You can use [Profiling tool](./spark-profiling-tool.md) to process the Spark eventlog to get more insights of the query performance.
-For example, if IO is the bottleneck, we suggest optimize the backend storage IO performance.
-It's because the most suitable query type is computation bound instead of IO or Network bound.
+For example, if I/O is the bottleneck, we suggest optimizing the backend storage I/O performance because the most suitable query type is computation bound instead of I/O or network bound.